bill-unitech2021/Flight-Delay-using-a-Stacked-Model/README.md

 # Flight_Delay

-## Project_A : Flight Arrival Time Prediction using a Stacked Model
+## Flight Arrival Time Prediction using a Stacked Model

 - Project_A derives from a kaggle project by Amir Hosein Sedaghati.